-Even when these more explicit criteria were in the statute, the ACLU found that the Commission was inappropriately looking solely to the NADA book value to set rates.
-Car owners who sought to rely on such pieces of information as the "Rhode Island retail sales prices as advertised in newspapers" to challenge a valuation were routinely rebuffed.
-As a result, the ACLU was forced to file suit against the Commission for failing to take into account these other statutorily-mandated factors.
+Even when these more explicit criteria were in the statute, the ACLU found that the owners who sought to rely on such pieces of information as the "Rhode Island retail sales prices as advertised in newspapers" to challenge a valuation were routinely rebuffed.
+As a result, the ACLU was forced to file suit against the Commission for failing to take into account these other statutorily mandated factors.
 In 1994, the Commission settled the lawsuit by agreeing to adopt a methodology that comported with the statute's criteria.